-- Compression Straps: Are great because they compress your gear but are also good to hold a wet towel, your jacket, or any other item you temporarily want to attach to the outside of your bag for convenient access.
+Compression Straps: These types of straps are great because they compress your gear but are also good to hold a wet towel, your jacket, or any other item you temporarily want to attach to the outside of your bag for convenient access.

-- Bungee Ties and Drawstrings: Allow you to attach items temporarily or even permanently that don’t fit or you don’t want inside your bag such as dirty trainers/tennis shoes, a sleeping bag, or plastic bag with wet clothes.
+Bungee Ties and Drawstrings: These features allow you to attach items temporarily or even permanently that don’t fit or you don’t want inside your bag such as dirty tennis shoes, a sleeping bag, or plastic bag with wet clothes.

-- Sleeping Bag Compartment: A built in space within your bag that fits – you guessed it, a sleeping bag.
-Even if you don’t have a sleeping bag this space can help you organize other items like clothing, shoes, etc.
+Sleeping Bag Compartment: This is a built-in space within your bag that fits a sleeping bag.
+Even if you don’t plan on carrying a sleeping bag, this space can help you organize other items like clothing, shoes, and other essentials.

-- Sleeping Pad Straps: Are made to carry a sleeping mat or tent but can also be used to carry other large or odd size items such as a yoga mat.
+Sleeping Pad Straps: These straps are made to carry a sleeping mat or tent but they can also be used to carry other large or odd-sized items such as a yoga mat.

-- Air Space Ventilation: Helps provide your bag ventilation and prevents added sweat on your back by keeping direct contact away from your skin.
-Helpful when you carry your bag for a long time but if it’s hot, your back is probably going to get sweaty anyway.
+Air Space Ventilation: Proper ventilation helps provide your bag room to breathe and prevents added sweat on your back by keeping direct contact away from your skin.
+This is helpful when you carry your bag for a long time, but if it’s hot, your back is probably going to get sweaty anyway.

 In another incident, someone rummaged through my belongings while I was away on a dive trip.
-When I came back everything was out of place but all my valuables (money and passport) where locked away inside my zippered side panel backpack so the thief got nothing.
+When I came back, everything was out of place but all my valuables (money and passport) were locked away inside my zippered side panel backpack so the thief didn’t steal anything.
 I suspect it was the hostel workers.